metreeca/mark/README.md

 mvn mark:watch
 ```

-- the site is generated as detailed above
+- the site is generated as described above
 - on file updates and additions under the `source` folder, the corresponding files under the `target` folder are regenerated as required; if a template is modified, the whole site is regenerated

 ## Support